centralelyon/flat/README.md

 The json file created by this program is a list of dictionaries that can represent either a file or a directory.

 A set of rules enables:
-- to calculate and store files attributes
+- To calculate and store files attributes
-- capture the structure (depth, path)
+- Capture the structure (depth, path)
-- extract meta-data from videos
+- Extract meta-data from videos

+## Attributes types

+### .txt

--
+- Number of characters

 ## How to automatically generalte and deploy?